morinted/plover_theory/README.md

 ### What is Stenography?

-Stenography is the fastest way to type down text.
-Court reporters have used machine stenography since the early 1900s to create written records of oral discourse in realtime.
+Stenography is the fastest way to write on a computer.
+Court reporters have used machine stenography since the early 1900s to create written records of human speech in realtime.

 Nowadays, stenography is used for: